Billy Frank Jr. Nisqually National Wildlife Refuge: Creation

 A large port was planned beginning in 1965 that would have filled the basin.
 The depth and openness of the basin was considered desirable, but community efforts involving numerous groups (including the Nisqually people, environmental groups, and local landowners) blocked the build.
 A state department, known at the time as the Department of Game, slowly began buying up hundred-acre parcels in the valley and they entered into a partnership with the Nisqually Tribe to combat the creation of the port.
 By 1970, widespread support against the port was reported and such organizations as the Nisqually Delta Association and Nisqually River Task Force were formed to study the watershed and its critical status as a necessary habitat.
 Reports from the studies showed that the port would be a catastrophic detriment to the already decimated valley and proposals, quickly adopted, were outlined to repair the Nisqually basin.
 Protections of the estuaries, upstream habitats, and Nisqually tribal right were emphasized and no port would be built.
 Further studies called for the land to be protected under a federal wildlife refuge, though proposals allowed for continued farming of the valley and upstream logging but with more stringent rules.

 The 12.6 km^{2} refuge was created in January 1974 after the purchase of a large farm.
 Additional large tracts were purchased, or planned to be added.
 Further court cases solidified the Nisqually tribal fishing rights and that the state "had a legal obligation to protect salmon habitat".

 The refuge is to provide habitat and nesting areas for waterfowl and other migratory birds.
 It includes a protected estuary, salt marshes and open mudflats, freshwater marshes, open grassland, and riparian woodland and brush.

-An additional 3.2 km2 is protected by the disjoint Black River Unit on a tributary of the Chehalis River.
-Local environmentalist Margaret McKenny is attributed for the preservation of this area.
+A separate unit that is part of the Nisqually reserve, known as the Black River National Wildlife Refuge, is located in the wetlands of the Black River near Littlerock.
+The in-development refuge was officially established in 1996 and is planned to encompass 3600 acre.

 On December 18, 2015, President Barack Obama signed the Billy Frank Jr. Tell Your Story Act into law, redesignating the wildlife refuge in honor of Nisqually tribe leader and treaty rights activist Billy Frank, Jr..
 Frank, who died in 2014, had been arrested approximately 50 times during protests against the port build, as well as for Nisqually tribal rights, in the 1960s and 1970s, also was a central figure in restoration efforts.
 The bill also established the Medicine Creek Treaty National Memorial within the refuge to commemorate the Treaty of Medicine Creek.
 The national memorial is where the treaty was signed at the Treaty Tree, which is only accessible by boat up McAllister Creek.